vaibhavraz4816/Fraudulent-Job-Detection-Using-ML/README.md

 # Fraudulent Job Detection Using Machine Learning

-## Problem Statement
+## Overview

-Employment scams closely imitate legitimate job advertisements by appearing on job portals, social media platforms, newspapers, and other online channels.
-These scams typically promise attractive job opportunities but are designed to steal money or sensitive personal information such as bank details, identity documents, or contact information.
+Employment scams have become increasingly common with the rise of online recruitment platforms.
+Fraudsters often post fake job advertisements that closely resemble legitimate opportunities, with the intention of extracting money or sensitive personal information such as bank details, identity proofs, or contact information from job seekers.

-With the rapid growth of online recruitment platforms, detecting fraudulent job postings has become a critical challenge.
-This project addresses the problem by applying machine learning and natural language processing techniques to automatically classify job postings as **real or fraudulent**.
+This project presents a **machine learning–based approach** to identify fraudulent job postings by analyzing both **textual content** and **structured attributes** of job advertisements.
+The system classifies job postings as **real or fraudulent** using supervised learning techniques and natural language processing (NLP).

 ---

+## Problem Definition

+The objective of this project is to build a reliable classification model capable of detecting fraudulent job postings from real-world recruitment data.
+Since fraudulent listings are relatively rare compared to genuine job postings, the problem involves handling **class imbalance** while maintaining good predictive performance.

+---

 ## Model Description

-**Fraudulent-Job-Detection-Using-ML** is a Python-based machine learning system that predicts whether a job posting is genuine or fake.
-The model leverages both textual and structured features extracted from job advertisements.
+**Fraudulent-Job-Detection-Using-ML** is implemented in Python and uses machine learning algorithms to analyze job postings.

-The following algorithms are used:
+The following models are used:
 - **Multinomial Naive Bayes**
 - **Decision Tree Classifier**

+Textual data from job postings is preprocessed using NLP techniques and converted into numerical representations for model training.
+Model performance is evaluated using accuracy and confusion matrices.

-The complete exploratory analysis, feature engineering, and model development are documented in the Jupyter notebook:
+Detailed analysis, preprocessing steps, and model implementation can be found in the Jupyter notebook:

 📄 `Fake_job_predictor.ipynb`

-> Note: Deployment references (e.g., Heroku) are excluded to keep this repository focused on model development and analysis.

 <p align="center">
   <img width="460" height="300" src="Images/image1.PNG">